huzaifah-cyber/threat-hunt-operation-overreach/README.md

 | **Answer** | No. The attacker is not evicted because the persistence survives all three actions.
 The certificate-based persistence does not depend on the account being enabled, the Tier 0 group membership, or the original certificate remaining valid. |
 | **Time (UTC)** | N/A |

-**Details:** No. The attacker is not evicted because the persistence survives all three actions.
-The certificate-based persistence does not depend on the account being enabled, the Tier 0 group membership, or the original certificate remaining valid.

 ---

 ### 🚩 Flag 45 — The Template Problem